 2. Students are on academic probation for the duration of the regular semester following one in which they failed to attain a 2.00 (C) grade point average.

 3. Students are on academic probation when they receive a D+ or lower in any one journalism course.

 Students on academic probation must comply with such restrictions as the Office of the Dean of Students or the dean of the School of Journalism deems necessary.

 Students are dismissed from the school when, in the judgment of the dean, they have ceased to make progress toward their degree.
-When students have failed to attain a 2.00 (C) grade point average in any two semesters, and when their cumulative grade point average is below 2.00 (C) or they have received a D+ or less in two or more journalism courses, they are automatically considered to be making insufficient progress toward their degree.
+When students have failed to attain a 2.00 (C) grade point average in any two semesters, and when their cumulative grade point average is below 2.00 (C), they are automatically considered to be making insufficient progress toward their degree.